How to Prevent Lawyer Ethics Violations When Using ChatGPT

 Like all new technologies available to attorneys, ChatGPT has presented novel ethical issues for the practice of law.
 Unfortunately, ethical guidance is slim.
 The American Bar Association's Model Rules of Professional Conduct currently lack guidelines and/or rules pertaining to the use of ChatGPT, or other generative AI tools, by legal professionals.
 Nevertheless, the ABA has published articles and other content addressing the use of ChatGPT for lawyers, and other generative AI tools.

-For example, the ABA published an article in 2020, which stated that “AI technologies will create unique challenges for legal practitioners beyond those presented by collecting data for cloud computing while ensuring lawyer-client confidentiality and privilege.”
-The article went on to state that the “Model Rules of Professional Conduct are clear in requiring lawyers to ensure these evolving tools do not endanger client confidentiality and privilege.”
+For example, the ABA published an article in 2020, which stated that "AI technologies will create unique challenges for legal practitioners beyond those presented by collecting data for cloud computing while ensuring lawyer-client confidentiality and privilege."
+The article went on to state that the "Model Rules of Professional Conduct are clear in requiring lawyers to ensure these evolving tools do not endanger client confidentiality and privilege."
+Attorneys must therefore be proactive in managing how they ask ChatGPT to complete legal tasks.

-Here are three existing ethical rules that apply to the use of ChatGPT for lawyers:
+Key points: Here are three existing ethical rules that apply to the use of ChatGPT for lawyers:

-• Duty of Confidentiality - This ethical rule requires an attorney to “make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client.”
-AI tools such as ChatGPT or Bing Chat expressly state that information inputted into their Large Language Models are reviewed and not private.
-As a result, an attorney who inputs sensitive or confidential client information into ChatGPT is running afoul of their ethical obligations.
+• Duty of Confidentiality - This ethical rule requires an attorney to "make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client."
+The use of chatbots like ChatGPT can compromise client confidentiality.
+AI tools such as ChatGPT or Bing Chat expressly state that information inputted into their Large Language Models (LLM) are reviewed and not private.
+Entering sensitive client data into a public-facing AI assistant may violate an attorney's ethical duty to protect confidential information.

 Prevent Lawyer Ethics Violations When Using ChatGPT